Ahmad Sadali

-Ahmad Sadali (24 Juli 1924 – 19 September 1987) comes from a family with diversified batik and printing businesses.
-He was an Indonesian painter and art lecturer who is well-known for his abstract art, especially Abstract expressionism, and Cubism and Color field painting.
+Ahmad Sadali (24 Juli 1924 – 19 September 1987) came from a family with diversified batik and printing businesses.
+He was an Indonesian painter and art lecturer who was well-known for his abstract art, especially Abstract expressionism, and Cubism and Color field painting.
 Sadali was among the first and leading students of Ries Mulder, that represented "The Bandung School" of Indonesian art.
 He is considered one of the most important Indonesian modernist artists, and his works are among the highest priced Indonesian in International art markets.
 His signature Abstract style expresses elements of nature and spirituality in a bold yet nuanced manner.

 Life

 Together with his twelve siblings, Sadali, the seventh child, has never had a problem with the cost of studying.
 His father, Haji Muhammad Djamhari, was a prominent figure in the Muhammadiyah Muslim organization in Garut, West Java.
 Sadali's father owned several fruit garden and rice fields, as well as a printing businessman and he was an active batik merchant.
 Sadali spent his education at HIS Boedi Priyayi Garut (1938) starting from kindergarten.
 He then went to the Muhammadiyah madrasah MULO and continued his later education in Yogyakarta.
 Between 1944 and 1945, he entered the Jakarta Islamic College.

 From 1948 to 1953, Sadali studied at the Faculty of Drawing Teachers at the Faculty of Engineering, University of Indonesia, which is now known as FSRD, at the Bandung Institute of Technology (ITB).
 There, Sadali was the first student of Ries Mulder, a Dutch painter and lecturer who helped establish the establishment of the Department of Fine Arts at ITB.
 After completing his studies, he was appointed as a lecturer at ITB.
 In 1956, he received a scholarship to study fine arts in the United States.
 He studied fine arts at the Department of Fine Arts, University of Iowa, and the New York Art Student League.
 In his academic journey, he has earned the title of professor.

-Ahmad Sadali is also one of the founders of the Bandung Islamic University - UNISBA, and his name is listed in the deed of establishment from 1958.
+Ahmad Sadali was also one of the founders of the Bandung Islamic University - UNISBA, and his name is listed in the deed of establishment from 1958.

 His career started as a teaching staff at ITB, then became Secretary and Head of the Department of Fine Arts-ITB and finally became assistant to the Rector of ITB (1969-1976) with the title Professor Drs.
 Ahmad Sadali.

 Early in his career, the cubist painting style of Ries Mulder strongly influenced Sadali, similar to other Mulder students at the ITB.
 This abstract style in the Bandung University surprised various parties in the world of Indonesian art.
 The critic Trisno Soemardjo accused this new trend of being a "Western Laboratory Servant".
-Later this style is also became known as the style of the "Bandung School".
+Later this style also became known as the style of the "Bandung School".